Wednesday, September 4, 2024

 And none of these things will actually solve the collective action problem of Big Tech and the "Social Dilemma".
 But here are some things that will, in descending order of priority and effectiveness:

 1. First and foremost, take a "Privacy First" approach as recommended by the Electronic Frontier Foundation (EFF).
-Pass comprehensive data privacy legislation for all ages that, at a minimum, would ban surveillance advertising.
+Pass comprehensive data privacy legislation for all ages that, at a minimum, would ban surveillance advertising, and ban data brokers too.

 2. Audit the algorithms and internal research of the Big Tech giants, and make the results publicly available for all to see.
 Sunlight is truly the best disinfectant.